Duncan Scott (swimmer): 2020

-In November 2020, at the International Swimming League meet held in Budapest, Scott competing as part of the London Roar team set a new British record in short course 200m freestyle with a time of 1:40.76, and in 200m individual medley with a time of 1:51.66.
+Scott competed for London Roar during the 2020 International Swim League once again and during the tournament in Budapest he set a new British Record in the 200 Individual Medley and broke the British Record for the 200m freestyle twice, a week apart from each other.

 Based on his 2019 individual world championship result, Scott was pre-selected for the postponed 2020 Tokyo Olympics.

 2021

 At the 2021 British Swimming Olympic trials, Scott broke the British record in the 200m individual medley with a time of 1:55.90.
 In May 2021, Scott won a silver medal in 200m freestyle at the European Championships.
 He also won two gold medals in the men's 4 x 100 m medley and mixed 4 × 100 metre freestyle relays, as well as two silvers in the men's 4 × 100 metre freestyle and 4 × 200 metre freestyle relays.

+At the 2021 British Championships, Scott set a new British Record of 1:55:90 in the 200IM, then went onto equal his existing British Record in the 100m Freestyle and finished off with a new British Record in the 200m Freestyle with a time of 1:44:47.

+A month later in May 2021, the LEN European Aquatics Championships saw Scott win Gold in the mixed 4×100 free relay and men’s 4×100 medley relay; He also achieved Silver medals in the 200m freestyle, men’s 4x 100 freestyle relay and men’s 4×200 freestyle relay.

+At the delayed Tokyo 2020 Olympics Scott made history with his medals.

+He won gold in the men’s 4 x 200m freestyle relay and silver in the men’s medley relay which set a new European record of 3:27.51.
+He also took silver in the individual 200m freestyle and 200 IM where he set a new British Record of 1:55.28.
+These achievements made him Great Britain’s most decorated athlete in any sport at one Olympic Games and Great Britain’s most decorated Olympic swimmer ever.

-At the 2020 Tokyo Olympics, Duncan won silver in 200m freestyle, finishing 0.04 seconds behind the winner and teammate, Tom Dean.
+Scott won silver in 200m freestyle, finishing 0.04 seconds behind the winner and teammate, Tom Dean.
 He followed it up with a gold as part of the 4×200m freestyle relay team with Tom Dean, James Guy, and Matt Richards, winning it in a European record of 6 minutes 58.58 seconds.
 He also claimed a silver in men's 200 metre individual medley, and another in the 4 × 100 metre medley relay with Luke Greenbank, Adam Peaty, and James Guy, making him the first British athlete to win four medals in a single Games leading to calls for him to be nominated for a knighthood.

 In the 2021 International Swimming League, Scott won match most valuable player honours for the fifteenth match of the overall season, which was the fourth match of the playoffs season, narrowly winning top honours over Ryan Murphy of LA Current by 4.0 points.

-Scott was appointed Member of the Order of the British Empire (MBE) in the 2022 New Year Honours for services to swimming.